alishahrudi/Eth-Execution-cient-assignment/README.md

 With these steps, you get a fully functional local environment—networked, observable, and ready to validate both a snap-sync Geth execution client and a light Helios node—while mirroring the production toolchain and patterns.

-You’re right—I should have called out the Terraform that’s already in your repo.
-Here’s an updated, **production setup** section that’s explicitly Terraform-centric and assumes your `terraform/` directory is the source of truth for cloud provisioning.
-It keeps the same enterprise tone and again states that **Helios/light clients are not deployed in prod**.

 ## Setup Instructions (Production)